The chemicals in aqueous film-forming foam (AFFF) are unsafe and have been proven to cause cancer.

-More firefighting foam lawsuits are likely on the way as more cities and states realize the environmental mess they have been left with and their citizens' risks.
+More AFFF fire-fighting foam lawsuits are likely coming as more cities and states realize the environmental mess they have been left with and their citizens’ risks.

-AFFF Firefighting Foam Lawsuits: AFFF Lawsuit Settlement Amounts
+AFFF Fire-fighting Foam Lawsuits: Fire-fighting Foam Lawsuit Settlement Amounts

-The AFFF litigation involves many different types of cancers and injuries, including:
+The AFFF litigation involves many different types of fire-fighting foam cancer injuries, including: